 St. John’s enrolls diverse learners, including some with diagnosed learning differences.
-We have a learning specialist at each division to support these students and others who may need extra academic support.
-Laura Allen focuses on helping faculty identify lower school students at-risk for learning differences.
-Amy Fulmer focuses on ensuring middle school students with documented learning differences receive the in-class accommodations they need to be most successful.
-Both Laura and Amy participate in divisional student support teams, assist families with accessing appropriate support systems, coordinate on-campus tutors and therapists, and provide support and information to teachers.
-If you have academic or learning concerns about your child, or are interested in seeking a psychoeducational assessment, please contact one of the learning specialists:
+We have two learning specialists to support these students and others who may need extra academic support.
+Leighanne Scheurrmann and Amy Fulmer focus on helping faculty identify lower school students at-risk for learning differences and ensures middle school students with documented learning differences receive the in-class accommodations they need to be most successful.
+Both Leighanne and Amy participate in divisional student support teams, assist families with accessing appropriate support systems, coordinate on-campus tutors and therapists, and provide support and information to teachers.
+If you have academic or learning concerns about your child, or are interested in seeking a psycho-educational assessment, please contact one of the learning specialists:

 214-328-9131 Extension 129

 ChaplainFr.
 John Thorpe guides us in the fulfillment of our spiritual mission to educate students in a Christian environment.
 We worship together as a community (first through eighth grade) each Monday, Wednesday and Friday.
 On Tuesdays, Fr.
 Thorpe leads a chapel service specific to Lower School students, and on Thursdays, he leads one for Middle School students.
 On their non-chapel day, students work with their homeroom teachers (Lower School) or advisors (Middle School) on small-group Chapel Applied lessons that focus on character development.